lucas-lembo/socioeconomic-education-impact-psql/README.md

 ```terminal
   python scripts/populate_db.py
 ```

-## Datasets Preprocessing

-The preprocessing steps applied to the original datasets can be found in [`scripts/preprocessing.ipynb`](./scripts/preprocessing.ipynb).
-This notebook contains a full explanation of the methods used, along with the complete preprocessing code.

 ## Analysis & Queries
 The five non-trivial queries are located in the `queries/` directory, and below is a basic explanation of what each one filters and how to interpret the results.